mracy/Bank-Management-System/README.md

 We welcome contributions from the community!
 Feel free to open issues, submit pull requests, or contribute in any way you see fit.
 Check out our Contributing Guidelines for more details.

 License
-This project is licensed under the MIT License.
+This project is licensed under the HIT License.

 Contact
 [Include contact information or links to your communication channels]